ECE445L/ECE445L-F22-Lab-3_4/resources/README.md

 ## Git and Github

 We will extensively use Git and Github for managing lab projects.
-This makes it easier for TAs to grade and help debug the project by allowing us to see commit histories, maintain a common project structure, and
+This makes it easier for TAs to grade and help debug the project by allowing us to see commit histories, maintain a common project structure, and so forth.

 Likewise, it makes it easier for students to collaborate with partners, merge different codebases, and to debug their work by having a history of commits.